Medicaid Planning Definition

 9. Non-Professionals / Self-Planners

-The cost of getting assistance for Medicaid planning ranges from free to as much as $5,000, or even $10,000, in some areas of the United States.
-The cost associated with planning is typically related to the amount of income and assets an individual has and other complicating factors, such as marital status, home ownership, life insurance, and what veterans’ benefits they may be receiving.
+The cost of getting assistance for Medicaid planning ranges from free, to as much as $8,000, or even $15,000, in some areas of the United States.
+The cost associated with planning is typically related to the amount of income and assets an individual has and other complicating factors, such as marital status, home ownership, life insurance, and what Veterans’ benefits they may be receiving.
+Another variable in cost is the type of service provider; Elderlaw Attorneys may charge more for the service than Specialized Medicaid Planners who are not attorneys.

 Why One Should Plan in Advance?

 Without advance preparation, many families end up paying out-of-pocket for nursing home costs, or other long-term care costs, until their assets run out.
 Thus, qualifying them for Medicaid.
-That being said, if one plans in advance, there are many notable planning opportunities in which Medicaid planners can assist.
+If one plans in advance, there are many notable planning opportunities in which Medicaid Planners can assist.
 Advance preparation is the best action to help protect one’s assets, while still being able to qualify for Medicaid when the need arises.